PrakharSingh98/DiabeticRetinopathy/README.md

 The automated methods for DR detection are cost and time saving and are more efficient than a manual diagnosis.
 A manual diagnosis is prone to misdiagnosis and requires more effort than automatic methods.
 A trained doctor can only detect with 50% accuracy.
 Retina dataset
 The dataset given to us had 3662 fundus images that were resized to 224x224 and gaussian filtered.
-Images belonged to 5 classes namely -
+Images belonged to 5 classes namely - <br>
 0 - Negative or No DR: Patient has no disease. <br>
 1 - Mild DR (Stage 1): Patient has mild level of disease. <br>
 2 - Moderate DR (Stage 2): Patient has moderate level of disease. <br>